RomanHrytsyshyn/MyTestRepository/readme.txt

 Prints in silver filigree;
 Print in silver filigree;
 And our mothers always know,
-By the footprints in the snow.
+By the footprints in the snow,
 Where it is the children go.